 9. Subscriptions

 Members shall pay an annual subscription fee, which falls due on the 1st April each year.
-The level of fees shall be determined at an Annual General Meeting.
+The level of fees shall be determined at an Annual General Meeting and will be set at a level that does not pose a significant obstacle to membership..
 A graduated scale of fees will be operated dependent on the age and circumstances of members.
 Members will be registered with the England Athletics membership scheme.

 In the case of a new member the subscription fee due must accompany the application for membership.